jasonkneen/kueue/readme.md

 var kueue = require("kueue");
 var queue = new kueue();

-(if you're using Titanium for example, you could assign it to Alloy.Globals.queue)
+//if you're using Titanium for example, you could assign it to Alloy.Globals.queue

 // simulates a REST call with timeout -- say uploading an image queue.add("myFirstTask", function(status, next, retry, cancel) {